Andyargueasae/chloroscan/README.rst

 To avoid authentication issues, we recommend using the pyfigshare command-line tool to download.
 The information of this tool can be found at: ``https://pypi.org/project/pyfigshare/``.
 * **Python > 3.0** is required to download pyfigshare.

-Before downloading the files, set up your own figshare account and add an api token to the file ~/.figshare/token.
+Before downloading the files, set up your own figshare account and add an api token to the file ~/.figshare/token in your server.

 Then run:
 .. code-block:: bash